CodeYourFuture/syllabus/docs/finalproject/prep.md

 - [ ] Trainees must have completed up to Level 300 of the [Full Stack Assessment](https://github.com/CodeYourFuture/Table-of-Contents) by week 3 of the module before Final Projects.
 - [ ] Must review the trainee’s performance and identify the ones going to Final Projects
 - [ ] Identify trainees that are close in performance and allocate them to the same project.
 We encourage trainees to work with different people, so try to mix the teams up.
 Don’t forget to update the spreadsheet.
 - [ ] Have a meeting with all volunteers and trainees to go through the details of the final project (presentation to be created with expectation, escalation process, type of support, overview of the trainees per team, etc).
-Don't forget to record it and share the recording with all the participants.
+Don't forget to record it and share the recording with all the participants, with their consent.
 - [ ] Introduce all teams and people in it and create all Slack groups
 - [ ] A day before the first Saturday of Final Projects, send the project briefing to the team